Information-Theoretic Privacy in Distributed Average Consensus: Introduction

+We present a generalization of the privacy protocol proposed by Abbe et al., 2012~\cite{abbe2012privacy} for the case of incomplete networks.
+However, the protocol was independently proposed in our conference paper~\cite{gupta2017privacy}.
+The privacy guarantees presented in~\cite{gupta2017privacy} are however weaker than that in the current paper.
+We have proposed a modification of the protocol for the case when agents' inputs are finite real values in~\cite{gupta2019statistical}.
+In this paper, we consider the case when the agents' inputs are bounded integers.\\

+The protocol constitutes two phases as summarized below.
+A detailed description is presented in Section~\ref{sec:pm}.

-We propose a general approach for achieving privacy in distributed average consensus protocols where the agents inputs are integers of \emph{known bound}.
-Our approach involves two phases: \begin{enumerate} \item In the first phase, each agent shares correlated random values to its neighbors and then computes a new, ``effective input'' based on its original input and the random values it shared with its neighbors.
+\begin{enumerate} \itemsep{0.5em} \item In the first phase, each agent shares correlated random values with its neighbors, and computes a new ``effective input'' by adding the shared random values to the original input.

-\item In the second phase, the agents run an arbitrary distributed average consensus protocol (e.g., flooding or any other protocol from the literature~\cite{boyd2006randomized, jadbabaie2003coordination, olfati2007consensus, xiao2004fast}) using their effective inputs computed in the first phase rather than their original inputs. \end{enumerate} We show that the above, two-step process correctly computes the average value of the agents' original inputs as long as the average consensus protocol used in the second phase is correct.
-This follows from the fact that the first phase is designed to ensure that the sum of the agents' effective inputs is equal to the sum of their original inputs under an appropriate modulo operation.
-We also show that privacy holds in our approach---in a formal sense and under certain conditions, as discussed below---regardless of the average consensus protocol used in the second phase.
-We prove this by showing that privacy holds even if all the effective inputs of the honest agents are revealed to the colluding semi-honest parties.
+\item In the second phase, the agents run a non-private distributed average consensus protocol, such as {\em flooding} or any other protocol from the literature~\cite{boyd2006randomized, jadbabaie2003coordination, olfati2007consensus, xiao2004fast}, over their effective inputs computed in the first phase rather than the original inputs. \end{enumerate} ~

+The first phase is designed to ensure that the sum of the agents' effective inputs is equal to the sum of their original inputs under an appropriate modulo operation.
+Therefore, the above two-step process outputs the correct average value of the agents' original inputs.
+We show that the protocol preserves the privacy ---in a formal sense and under certain conditions, as discussed below---regardless of the average consensus protocol used in the second phase.
+We prove this by showing that privacy holds even if all the effective inputs of the honest agents are revealed to the colluding passive adversarial agents in the second phase.\\